Louis-Allard/uploadImage/README.md

 # uploadImage

 To move uploaded file.
-Don't forget to create a directory.
+Don't forget to create a directory if it's doesn't exist.